 Now, after years of researching and helping tired parents, helping others get their babies to sleep better has become her self-proclaimed super power.
 And it really is.

 Her book outlines how to get babies to sleep better using a variety of methods.
 She delves into both “no-cry” and “cry it out”–two terms she personally eschews, noting (correctly) that babies often “fuss” during no-cry methods and that babies experience lots of parental presence and soothing during “cry-it-out” methods.
 She instead calls these SWAPS and SLIPS.

 Throughout her book, Dubief draws on a mix of research and direct experience to talk about which strategies work best for which babies (they’re all different!) and at which ages.
 This is super helpful, because teaching a 4-month-old to fall asleep on their own requires very different tactics than those used with a stubborn sleep-fighting toddler.

 Although newborn sleep is what sends most parents into a deep zombie-like fog, Precious Little Sleep also covers naps and strategies for bedtime with older kids.

 As a parent of older children, now 4 and 6, I appreciated her no nonsense, practical tips for ending the endless cycle of bedtime requests (more cuddles, more water, more stories): Fill their emotional bucket before bed, set firm limits, and starting an hour before bedtime, move them from high energy activities and bright light to low energy activities and low light.

 Her book is full of clear guidance like that, making it a wonderful go-to reference for your baby’s later years as well.

-Or order the Kindle edition (a steal at only $2.00!): Precious Little Sleep: The Complete Baby Sleep Guide for Modern Parents
+Get it here: Precious Little Sleep: The Complete Baby Sleep Guide for Modern Parents

 2. The Science of Mom: A Research-Based Guide to Your Baby’s First Year, by one of my favorite bloggers, Alice Callahan.